HackGT/registration/README.md

 PORT | The port the check in system should run on (default: `3000`) MONGO_URL | The URL to the MongoDB server (default: `mongodb://localhost/registration`) VERSION_HASH | The Git short hash used to identify the current commit (default: parsed automatically from the `.git` folder, if it exists)
-ADMIN_KEY_SECRET | A API key used to authenticate as admin an access the GraphQL api (default: random key that changes every server restart)
+ADMIN_KEY_SECRET | An API key used to authenticate as admin an access the GraphQL api (default: random key that changes every server restart)
 COOKIE_MAX_AGE | The `maxAge` of cookies set in milliseconds (default: 6 months) **NOTE: this is different from the session TTL**
 COOKIE_SECURE_ONLY | Whether session cookies should sent exclusively over secure connections (default: `false`) PASSWORD_RESET_EXPIRATION | The time that password reset links sent via email should be valid for in milliseconds (default: 1 hour)